neonmodder123/nothing-spacewar-linux/README.md

-Welcome to Ubuntu Touch for Nothing Phone 1 (Spacewar) This tree is deeply based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)
+Welcome to a dualboot project with Ubuntu Touch and Android for the Nothing Phone 1 (Spacewar) This tree is deeply based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)

+# Guide to dualboot:

 Current status :
 - [x] Boots into UI !